 Weighhouse Street sign

-Any modern economy requires accurate measurement of time, length, volume and weight.
+A modern economy relies on accurate measurement – of time, length, volume, and weight.

-England introduced the short-cross silver penny in 1180.
-This specified coins of exact weight and purity, which drove renewed efforts to improve and regulate weighing.
+In 1180, England introduced the short-cross silver penny.
+This new coinage specified precise standards of weight and purity, prompting renewed efforts to improve and regulate weighing practices.

-City of London records show that the King’s Weigh House was already an important source of revenue for the Crown as early as 1268.
-Located on Cornhill from at least early 1500s, the King’s Weigh House moved to Little Eastcheap following the Great Fire of London in 1666.
+By 1268, City of London records show that the King’s Weigh House had already become an important source of revenue for the Crown.
+From at least the early 1500s, it was located on Cornhill, before moving to Little Eastcheap following the Great Fire of 1666.

 A Survey of the Cities of London and Westminster, John Stow, 1598